Frequently Asked Questions

 What can a lawyer help with in child support cases?

-A lawyer can help with Change of Assessment applications, objections, SSAT appeals, binding child support agreements, and cases involving hidden income or complex financial structures.
+A lawyer can help with Change of Assessment applications, objections, ART reviews, binding child support agreements, and cases involving hidden income or complex financial structures.

 Do I need a lawyer for a Change of Assessment?